Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: The case with no transverse intersections

-In the same way there are unstable leaves $V_0, V_1$ satisfying the following: the ideal points of $G \cap Z$ with $Z$ leaf of $\wls$ intersecting the element $D$ are given by the negative ideal points of $V_0 \cap Z$ and $V_1 \cap Z$.
+In the same way there are unstable leaves $V_0, V_1$ satisfying the following: the ideal points of $H \cap L$ with $L$ leaf of $\wls$ intersecting the element $C^*$, are given by the negative ideal points of $V_0 \cap L$ and $V_1 \cap L$.
 Without loss of generality assume that $V_0 = \wlu(\alpha)$.
-Then as in the case of $L$, it follows that $V_1$ makes a perfect fit with a stable leaf non separated from $E$.
+Then as in the case of $W$, it follows that $V_1$ makes a perfect fit with a stable leaf non separated from $E$.
 Let $V_2$ making a perfect fit with $E$ and either equal to $V_1$ or separating it from $E$.

-By assumption $\ell, \alpha$ are distinct flow lines in $E_0$, hence $U_0, V_0$ are distinct leaves.
-If $U_1 = V_1$ then the intersections of $L, G$ with $F$ near $E$ are asymptotic, and so $\ell_i, \alpha_i$ are asymptotic for $i$ big enough, as we wanted to prove.
+By assumption $\ell, \alpha$ are distinct flow lines in $E$, hence $U_0, V_0$ are distinct leaves.
+If $U_1 = V_1$ then the intersections of $W, H$ with stable $L$ intersecting $C$ (or $D$) near $E$ are asymptotic, and so $\ell_i, \alpha_i$ are asymptotic for $i$ big enough, as we wanted to prove.
 So we assume that $U_1, V_1$ are distinct unstable leaves.
 There are two possibilities here:

 .05in

 {\bf {Situation 1 $-$ None of $U_1, V_1$ separates the other from $E$.}}